Department Curriculum According to 2013-2014 Catalog

 This course surveys the evolution of American society, politics, and culture from the nation’s first years under the Constitution to the sectional crisis of the 1850s.
 Themes include the meaning and limits of liberty and citizenship, the development and impact of industrialization, the emergence of liberal Protestantism, discourse surrounding race and slavery, the rise of sectionalism, and westward migration and Manifest Destiny.
-Throughout, the course will focus on how these intertwined events and ideas affected and influenced both national affairs and the lives of individuals.
-In addition to exploring the period through readings, lectures, and class discussions, students will also complete a historiographical or primary research paper that will provide another opportunity to delve into the history of the early republic and antebellum eras.
-(S)
+The course focuses on how these intertwined events and ideas affected and influenced both national affairs and the lives of individuals.

 HIST 378-A Transcendentalism and Ninetheenth-Century American Culture (HP, LS)

 Despite emerging as a major force in American culture after the publication of Ralph Waldo Emerson’s essay, “Nature,” in 1836, the movement always remained amorphous.
 It drew from many realms of culture, including religion, politics, literature and the arts, and various social reform activities.
-This course examines the transcendental movement—its origins and development, seminal works and thinkers, critics and reactionaries—and its influences on American culture— including abolitionism, educational reform, utopianism, literature, women’s rights, nature appreciation, and other aspects of nineteenthcentury American life.
-(S)
+This course examines the transcendental movement—its origins and development, seminal works and thinkers, critics and reactionaries—and its influences on American culture—including abolitionism, educational reform, utopianism, literature, women’s rights, nature appreciation, and other aspects of nineteenth-century American life.